 These “combo” units are typically priced between $400 and $1,500.

-An ultrasonic technique is used when measuring the thickness of paint over non-metal substrates such as plastic and fiberglass.
+The PosiTector 200 uses the ultrasonic technique when measuring the thickness of paint over non-metal substrates such as plastic and fiberglass.
 The probe of the instrument contains an ultrasonic transducer that sends a pulse through the coating.
 The pulse reflects back from the substrate to the transducer and is converted into a high frequency electrical signal that is analyzed to determine coating thickness.
 In some circumstances, individual layers in a multi-layer system can be measured.
 Prices range between $1,800 and $4,000.
-For more information on this type of measurement, click here.

 There are two basic considerations when measuring a vehicle with a paint thickness meter.

 The first consideration is to look for variations in paint thickness.
 Even though the expected paint thickness may not be known for every vehicle type, vehicles should typically have the same thickness of paint throughout.
-Variations in thickness, even subtle changes, can be indications of paint blending.
-Paint blending may be used to hide repairs ranging from minor paint touch ups for scratching to major body work such as clipping (welding two half vehicles together).
+Variations in thickness—even subtle changes—can be indications of paint blending.
+Paint blending may be used to hide repairs ranging from minor paint touch-ups from scratches to major body work such as clipping (welding two half vehicles together).
 The buyer should thus be looking for consistent paint thickness around the vehicle, particularly within a panel.
 It is important that measurements be taken near all seams approximately one inch from any edge.
 A significant difference in thickness between adjacent panels is a strong indication that repainting has occurred.